-For more information about this configuration view, refer to the guidelines for Configuring Modes Basic Configuration.
+For more information about this configuration view, refer to the guidelines for Configuring Modes -- the Basic options.

-For more information about this configuration view, refer to the guidelines for Configuring Modes Advanced Configuration.
+For more information about this configuration view, refer to the guidelines for Configuring Modes -- the Advanced options.

 Note that if the default Maximum RU size displayed below does not work, you might have to change this field to '1024'.